coderofsalvation/hubot-syslogd/README.md

     hubot syslog add errors /(error|ERROR)/

-and then send a syslog message using a syslog client:
+and then send a syslog message using a [PHP](https://github.com/coderofsalvation/syslog-flexible) / [JS](https://npmjs.org/syslog-client) syslog client, or on unix:

     $ logger -d -P 1338 -p local3.info hello this is an error